-Commercial satellites push the bounds of the Russia-Ukraine conflict
+Commercial satellites test the rules of war in Russia-Ukraine conflict

 These high-definition satellite images from the Russian invasion of Ukraine were not snapped in secret by the CIA or the National Reconnaissance Office.
 Neither are they classified.
 Rather, the images come from a private company known as Planet, one of several companies with a fleet of satellites that act as eyes in the sky — or, in this case, space.
-The images are public, posted on the Internet and released to the media in what constitutes as real-time documentation of the war from fleets of highly capable satellites swarming around the Earth in space.
+The images are public, posted on the Internet and released to the media in what constitutes real-time documentation of the war from fleets of highly capable satellites swarming around the Earth in space.

 The images are so revealing and, in a time of war, valuable, that Mykhailo Fedorov, the vice prime minister of Ukraine, sent a plea last week to several satellite companies urging them to share their imagery with Ukrainian military.